 Man Seeking Woman is a television comedy about dating and relationships like no other.
-While humorist and former Saturday Night Live writer Simon Rich (the show's creator and author of The Last Girlfriend on Earth) often explores familiar topics of breakups and awkward dates, he and star Jay Baruchel (as Josh Greenberg) take an absurdly surreal comic approach to episodic storytelling.
+While humorist and former Saturday Night Live writer Simon Rich—the show's creator and author of The Last Girlfriend on Earth of which the show is based on—often explores familiar topics of breakups and awkward dates, he and star Jay Baruchel (as Josh Greenberg) take an absurdly surreal comic approach to episodic storytelling.

 Baruchel's sad sack earnestness and ability to play off the many over the top but starkly literal and ultra weird comedic premises is delightfully watchable.
 Balancing the sometimes bizarre tones can be narratively challenging but is hilariously refreshing when it hits as it usually does.
 What carries the strange but universal humour of the series through is its emphasis on strong visual storytelling going much further than any of our expectations.

-Led by a talented cast and some welcomed guest stars, comedian Eric André plays Josh's idiot but well-meaning best friend while Britt Lower as Josh's level-headed older sister, Liz, highlights the gender imbalance and absurdities of life as a single woman past her twenties—the first season's penultimate episode switches to "Woman Seeking Man" and follows Liz's comically sad dating options.
+Led by a talented cast and some welcomed guest stars, comedian Eric André plays Josh's idiot but well-meaning best friend/sidekick while Britt Lower as Josh's level-headed older sister, Liz, highlights the gender imbalance and absurdities of life as a single woman past her early twenties—the first season's penultimate episode switches to "Woman Seeking Man" and follows Liz's comically dire dating options.

 - Josh meets his ex's new boyfriend who is a 125-year-old Adolf Hitler (played by Bill Hader).